 Michael Jordan’s name might be more famous, but it’s Romanian billionaire Ion Tiriac who takes the title of world’s richest athlete.

 Upon retirement, Tiriac founded Banca Tiriac in 1990 and expanded his business empire to include numerous companies under Tiriac Holdings.
-He became the first billionaire from Romania on the Forbes List in 2007, with a net worth of $1.26 billion.
+He became the first billionaire from Romania on the Forbes List in 2007.
+Celebrity Net Worth currently estimates that Tiriac enjoys a net worth of $2 billion.

 *Net worth figures were taken from Celebrity Net Worth unless otherwise indicated.